mnjstwins/loopback-connector-redis/README.md

         }
     }

-**Note**: username/password is only required if the Redis server has authentication enabled.
+**Note**: Redis databases with passwords are not supported at this point.

 ## Running tests

+ Ensure Redis server is running and .loopbackrc has an entry as mentioned above
-    npm test
+ * npm test - To run the test
+ * npm run coverage - To find the code coverage

 ## Release notes
+ Yet to be Released officially